-- in buildings used 24 hours a day: - o there are savings as rooflight area increases up to 15% in all cases - where illumination levels are relatively low, the savings as rooflight area is increased from 10% to 15% are relatively minor, with very slight increases in CO2 emissions as area increases further, to 20% - at higher illumination levels, there are savings as rooflight area is increased up to 20%, but the further savings as rooflight area is increased above 15% are relatively minor
+- rooflights always make a positive contribution: omission of rooflights gives a very significant increase in CO2 emissions - in most buildings, savings continue to be achieved as rooflight area is increased up to 20% - in buildings used 24 hours a day: - o there are savings as rooflight area increases up to 15% in all cases - where illumination levels are relatively low, the savings as rooflight area is increased from 10% to 15% are relatively minor, with very slight increases in CO2 emissions as area increases further, to 20% at higher illumination levels, there are savings as rooflight area is increased up to 20%, but the further savings as rooflight area is increased above 15% are relatively minor

 In summary, these results show that rooflight area equal to 15% - 20% of floor area may be a useful approximation of the optimum rooflight area.
-In some buildings there may be benefit from slightly higher rooflight areas, and occasionally the optimum may be slightly lower, so there may sometimes be small further gains available from adjustments in rooflight area - but in almost all cases a rooflight area of 15% - 20% will achieve almost all of the available savings in overall energy use and CO_2 emissions.
+In some buildings there may be benefit from slightly higher rooflight areas, and occasionally the optimum may be slightly lower, so there may sometimes be small further gains available from adjustments in rooflight area - but in almost all cases a rooflight area of 15% - 20% will achieve almost all of the available savings in overall energy use and CO2 emissions.